BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Puerto Rico to avoid crowds but still enjoy great weather?
+When is the absolute best time to visit Puerto Rico to avoid crowds and still enjoy great weather?

-For that sweet spot between good weather and fewer crowds, aim for the shoulder seasons: April to early June, or September to November.
+For that sweet spot of fantastic weather and fewer crowds, aim for the shoulder seasons: April to early June, or September to November.
 You'll dodge the peak winter tourist rush and the summer heat, plus you'll often find better deals on flights and accommodations.
-Just be mindful that September and October are part of hurricane season, though major storms are rare.
+Just be mindful that September and October are technically hurricane season, though major storms are infrequent and often avoidable with good planning.

-Beyond Old San Juan, what's a neighborhood or area that offers a truly authentic local vibe?
+Beyond Old San Juan, what's a must-visit 'hidden gem' that offers a true taste of Puerto Rican culture?

-Is it easy to get around Puerto Rico without a car, especially if I want to explore outside San Juan?
+How should I get around Puerto Rico, especially if I want to explore outside of San Juan?

 How many days do you need in Puerto Rico?